Bicentennial Commemorative Events

 We hope to provide all participants, both those who travel to these events as part of our hikoi, as well as those who join us along the way; choosing to attend all, some, or even a single event, These events will provide genuine opportunities to experience meaningful engagement, whilst learning and sharing, the history of this trio of men.

-Educational and teaching resources will also be produced, such as: a short film, a documentary, an interactive historical novel, children's books, and digital apps; which will ensure that this kaupapa continues to have a positive and lasting impact on New Zealand history.
-This is in line with the recent decision by the NZ Ministry of Education, to make New Zealand History mandatory within the NZ Curriculum from 2022 onward.
+These educational initiatives and teaching resources include: i) academic presentations at museums), ii) workshops in schools), iii) a short film, iv) academic journal articles, and v) and a bilingual children's book; which will ensure that this kaupapa continues to have a positive and lasting impact on New Zealand history.
+This is in line with the recent decision by the NZ Ministry of Education, to make New Zealand History mandatory within the NZ Curriculum from 2022 (NZ MOE has now rescheduled this to 2023) onward.

 Photographer: Brent Kerehona 2019-20